Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/generic-personas.md

  <p>
   A persona is a depiction of a relevant stakeholder, or end-user, of the system.
 In this section, the goal is to provide a clear depiction of the end-users, supervisors, and related stakeholders who would be interacting with the digital system or involved in the care pathway.
-  The personas were derived from the Basic Guide on Routine Immunization for Service Providers in Nigeria</p> and the  <a href="https://iris.who.int/bitstream/handle/10665/380303/9789240099456-eng.pdf?sequence=1" target="_blank"> Digital Adaptation Kit for Immunization</a>.
+  The personas were derived from the Basic Guide on Routine Immunization for Service Providers in Nigeria and the  <a href="https://iris.who.int/bitstream/handle/10665/380303/9789240099456-eng.pdf?sequence=1" target="_blank"> Digital Adaptation Kit for Immunization</a>.
   It was further refined to reflect Nigeria by identifying the real user personas during the requirement gathering workshop.
 </p>